 - Change your baby’s diaper frequently.

-- Make sure the diaper is secure, no gaps, and not too tight.
+- Ensure the diaper is secure, has no gaps, and is not too tight.

 - Assess the fit of the diaper.
 It should be snug and rest right below the belly button.